owenck/startup/conflictTest.md

-hello world this is my second edit
+I have edited this on GitHub